annyhe/refocus-simple-lens/tutorial.md

 ##### Add a dataset
 For this game we need a 6 by 6 dataset.
 We achieve this with 6 subjects, and 6 aspects.
-Add the subjects dataset to `public/datasets/one-level.json`
+Specify the subjects dataset in `public/datasets` with the following JSON.
+Call it `one-level.json`
 ```json
 {
   "absolutePath": "Fellowship",